Ledger recovery phrase concern

 Open helpKeep recovery phrases offline and away from screenshots, cloud notes, and chat windows.

-Open helpOfficial wallet support should never ask for your recovery phrase, seed phrase, private keys, PIN, or wallet backup.
-Verify downloads and update prompts on the official wallet site.
+Open helpOfficial wallet support should never ask for your recovery phrase, seed phrase, private keys, PIN, wallet backup, screen sharing, or remote access.
+Verify downloads, QR tools, and update prompts on the official wallet site before acting.

 FAQ